Oboz Sawtooth II Mid Waterproof

 - Heavily cushioned midsole might be a bonus for some, but I find it makes me feel much less connected to the trail—and therefore, less stable and confident.

-The Oboz Sawtooth II Mid is a light-to-mid-weight hiking boot that nicely balances durability, waterproofing, and traction on the trail.
+The Oboz Sawtooth II Mid is a light-to-mid-weight hiking boot that balances durability, waterproofing, and traction on the trail.
 In this category, there’s no shortage of options to choose from.
-Merrell’s Moab 2 Mid, for example, is another popular over-the-ankle boot that’s lightweight (2 ounces lighter than the Sawtooth II Mid) with similar waterproofing, nice cushioning under the heel, and impressive all-around comfort (see our in-depth review here).
-That said, we found that in comparison the Moab’s Vibram sole offered less traction on rock and in mud, and the shoe lacks support for heavier loads compared to the Sawtooth.
+Merrell’s Moab 2 Mid, for example, is another popular over-the-ankle boot that’s lightweight (1 oz. heavier than the Sawtooth II Mid) with similar waterproofing, nice cushioning under the heel, and impressive all-around comfort (see our in-depth review here).
+That said, we found that the Moab’s Vibram sole offered less traction on rock and in mud, and the shoe lacks support for heavier loads compared to the Sawtooth.
 For day hikes and those carrying light loads, the Moab is our top pick.
-But for $20 more, we’d spend up for the stiffer and more supportive Sawtooth on extended trips or rough trails.
+But for only $20 more, some may appreciate the stiffer and more supportive Sawtooth.

-Within Oboz’s own boot lineup is the new Bridger Vent Mid.
-Like the Sawtooth, the Bridger Vent is offered in waterproof and non-waterproof versions, and it has large swaths of mesh in the upper to trim weight and improve ventilation.
-Both designs utilize Oboz’s high-quality insoles for good foot hold, and strategic use of leather and durable rubber along the toe caps make them long-lasting.
-In parsing out the differences, the Bridger costs $20 more and includes a TPU plate that gives it a stiffer and slightly less cushioned feel underfoot.
-We also give it the advantage in breathability, which is a factor for warm-weather adventuring.
-We prefer the cost savings and similar trail performance of the Sawtooth overall, but both are solid boot options that excel on day hikes as well as backpacking trips.
+Within Oboz’s own boot lineup is the Bridger Mid BDry.
+Like the Sawtooth, the Bridger is offered in waterproof and non-waterproof versions (the waterproof model uses the same B-Dry membrane).
+Further, both designs utilize Oboz’s high-quality insoles for good foot hold, and strategic use of leather and durable rubber along the toe caps make them long-lasting.
+In parsing out the differences, the Bridger costs an extra $25, includes a TPU plate that gives it a stiffer and slightly less cushioned feel underfoot, and weighs slightly more at 2 pounds 0.4 ounces (neither boot feels particularly agile on the trail).
+All in all, we like the cost savings of the Sawtooth, but the Bridger Mid is the tougher and more supportive option.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!